How to Get Your House Appraised in 7 Steps

 4. Gather relevant documents

 You’ve refreshed your home, made essential repairs, and scheduled an appointment with your appraiser.
-Now it’s time to gather key documents that will help the appraiser come up with an accurate assessment of your property’s value.
-Be sure to have documentation of all home improvements made to the property over the past 10-15 years on hand, including remodels, upgrades, and new additions.
+Now, it’s time to gather key documents that will help the appraiser come up with an accurate assessment of your property’s value.
+Be sure to have documentation of all home improvements made to the property over the past 10 to 15 years on hand, including remodels, upgrades, and new additions.

-If you’re ambitious enough to do your own house comps research, feel free to share your findings with the appraiser.
+If you’re ambitious enough to research your house comps, feel free to share your findings with the appraiser.
 Just make sure the comps you select are similar in size, location, and characteristics to your own home.

 5. Make final preparations for the onsite visit